Street trading consent

-- the application form is completed in full
+- have completed the application form in full

-- you can fulfil the criteria outlined in Section 5 'Application Process' of the Policy document.
-You can request a basic disclosure certificate (DBS check) from the Gov.UK website
+- can fulfil the criteria outlined in Section 5 'Application Process' of the Policy document.
+You can request a basic disclosure certificate (DBS check) from the GOV.UK website

-- you will be able to comply with all the licence conditions indicated in Section 8 'Conditions should a Consent be granted to you'
+- can comply with all the licence conditions in Section 8 'Conditions should a Consent be granted to you'

 Who can apply?